jo3-l/notes/chem/measurement/graphing.md

 - "Best fit" line or curve is the best representation of the relationship between the variables.
 Should be closest to most data points.
 - Interpretation must be shown on the graph, where necessary.

+## Interpolation and extrapolation

+- **Interpolation** Estimating an unknown point between two known points.
+- **Extrapolation:** Estimating an unknown point outside the range of points by extending the line/curve.

 ## Determining relationship of variables

 Decide if the plotted data looks more like:
-1. **Straight line:** can be extended or extrapolated; indicative of a linear relationship.
+1. **Straight line:** can be extended and extrapolated; indicative of a linear relationship.
 2. **Curve or regularly changing pattern:** cannot be extended or extrapolated.
+DO NOT extend past the points plotted.
 3. **No relationship**.